single page flower1

 So you’ve heard about Nizoral shampoo for hair loss, and you’re wondering if it works.
 When your hair starts thinning, you’ll try almost anything.
 Nizoral wasn’t even made for hair loss.

-It’s a dandruff shampoo, but tons of people use this treatment as part of their routine, while others say it’s just expensive dandruff shampoo.
+It’s a dandruff shampoo, but tons of people use it as part of their routine, while others say it’s just an expensive dandruff shampoo.

 The truth is somewhere in between.